 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Carlisle

 You can see our climate diagram above.
 On average, the warmest month is July.
-No heat wave is expected in January, where minimum average temperatures usally hit a 3° low.
-The rainiest month is July while the driest month is February.
+No heat wave is expected in January, when minimum average temperatures usally hit a 3° low.
+The rainiest month is July, while the driest month is February.